Aditi-Kumawat/Aditi-Kumawat.github.io/_projects/1_project.md

     </li>

     <li>To validate the model, time-domain track deflections are evaluated for various train velocities using track and ground parameters specific to high-speed railway lines on both stiff and soft soil sites.
-An example of this validation is shown in Figure 3, using data from an experimental study on rail deflection monitoring conducted in Portugal {% cite dos2016experimental %}.
+An example of this validation is shown in Figure 3, using data from an experimental study on rail deflection monitoring conducted in <a href="https://www.sciencedirect.com/science/article/abs/pii/S0267726116302251" target="_blank">Portugal</a> .

     <div class="row d-flex align-items-end">
     <div class="col-sm mt-3 mt-md-0">